MatthewWest/6Numbers-Solver/README.md

 There is only one option, script mode, and it is only usable in the Command line mode.

 ###Usage
-To use script mode, run the program as before (`java -jar six-numbers-solver-0.1.0-standalone.jar`), but append `-c [target [numbers to use]]` on the end.
+To use script mode, run the program as before (`lein run` from the 6numbers-solver directory), but append `-c [target [numbers to use]]` on the end.
 This will return a string containing the solution for use in other programs, with newlines escaped by `\n` .

 The eventual hope is to make this mode the backend for a system-native 6numbers clone.